 Government travel advice

-We monitor the FCO travel advice very carefully at all times.
+We monitor the FCDO travel advice very carefully at all times.
 On occasion, this means we may have to cancel trips or make changes to itineraries at short notice, if the advice changes.
 We’ll ensure this is fully explained to you, and you can rest assured that any decisions taken will be in the interests of your safety and security.

 We strongly recommend that you read the government travel advice for the countries you’re visiting.
 Not only does this give useful background about where you’re going, but it also provides practical information about entry requirements, health, security, terrorism risk, and local laws and customs.